Is Perfectionism a Symptom of Underlying Illness?

 Perfectionism and Overachieving

-One of the most striking traits I see in overachievers is perfectionism.
-These individuals set unrealistically high standards for themselves and often cannot rest until every task is completed flawlessly.
-Unfortunately, perfectionism is not just about being meticulous but also about being relentlessly critical of oneself.
+Unfortunately, perfectionism is not just about being meticulous, but also about being relentlessly critical of oneself.
 Many of my patients suffer from chronic anxiety, constantly fearing that any mistake will lead to failure.
 This mindset traps them in a loop of stress, worry, and dissatisfaction, regardless of how much they achieve.

 Many overachievers equate their self-worth with productivity.
 They become trapped in a cycle of overworking, often sacrificing their health and personal lives to meet professional goals.
-Compulsive work behaviors—like never turning off their phones, skipping meals, and forgoing sleep—are common.
+Compulsive work behaviors—such as never turning off their phones, skipping meals, and forgoing sleep—are common.
 Over time, I’ve seen this lead to chronic fatigue, adrenal exhaustion, and even burnout.

 Factors That Affect Overachievers